 The southern portion (approx. 1/3 of the area) lies on private property.
-When the original owners, the Hindmarsh family, turned their property over to the Ontario Farmland Trust in 1999, the continued use of this section of the Maitland Woods Trail was granted in perpetuity on condition that it is properly looked after by the MTA.
+When the original owners, the Hindmarsh family, turned over their property to the Ontario Farmland Trust in 1999, the continued use of this section of the Maitland Woods Trail was granted in perpetuity on condition that it be properly looked after by the Maitland Trail Association.

 The Old Oak

 A massive red oak tree stands on the north side of the Sifto Loop Trail, halfway between the Menesetung Bridge and Lake Huron.
-At 200+ years old, it’s 30m high and 3m in circumference.
-When this tree was young, Tiger Dunlop hadn’t yet arrived in the area, and the area was being frequented by Indigenous Peoples.
+At over 200 years old, it’s 30 meters high and 3 meters in circumference.
+When this tree was young, Tiger Dunlop hadn’t yet arrived in the area, and the area was frequented by Indigenous Peoples.

 The Lime Kiln

 Not too far east of Saltford, on the north bank of the Maitland River, are the remains of a lime kiln.
 A lime kiln is a furnace made of stone or brick, used for heating limestone rocks.
 When the rocks are heated to about 1000°C, they break down and are used to make mortar for construction, and also to make quicklime for use in agriculture to improve crop production on acidic soils.
 The limestone bedrock of the Maitland River Valley was a great source of building stone when Huron County was being settled.
 Many local buildings were constructed with it, including the Huron Historic Gaol and the foundation of the CPR station in Goderich.

 Colborne Riverside Park